microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/07-PerformanceTroubleshooting/readme.md

 - An Azure subscription with rights to create an Azure SQL Database.
 Most scenarios use a General Purpose Service Tier Azure SQL Database with 2 vCores.
 One scenario will require you to scale the database to 20 vCores.
 - A client computer that has network connectivity to connect to an Azure SQL Database
-- SQL Server Management Studio (SSMS) which you can download from <https://aka.ms/ssms19>
+- SQL Server Management Studio (SSMS) which you can download from <https://aka.ms/ssms19>.
+A working knowledge of SSMS will be helpful for these exercises.
+Use the following quickstart to learn how to use SSMS with Azure SQL: <https://learn.microsoft.com/en-us/sql/ssms/quickstarts/ssms-connect-query-azure-sql>
 - The client stress tool ostress.exe which you can download from <https://aka.ms/ostress.exe>

 ## Performance Troubleshooting Scenarios